+Chair of the School Board

+INSTRUCTIONS TO VOTERS:

-Chair of the School Board INSTRUCTIONS TO V OTERS: Vote "yes" or "no" by m left of each article. aking a cross (X) or check mark ( $\checkmark$ ) in the square of your choice at the Yes No Article 1: Do you favor approving the Regional School Unit No. 34 budget for the upcoming school year that was adopted at the latest RSU budget meeting?
+Vote "yes" or "no" by making a cross (X) or check mark (\checkmark) in the square of your choice at the left of each article.

 ANNUAL TOWN REFERENDUM

 The Town of Bradley Annual Referendum will be held on Tuesday June 11, 2024 at the Bradley Fire Department located at 171 Main Street.
 Absentee Ballots will be available May 10, 2024.
 Voters will be asked to vote on the general municipal budget, the acceptance of grant/other funds, and the election of municipal officials.